naartjie/zkp-auth/README.md

 ### Next steps

-- use a crypto library for all the math operations
 - cryptographically secure random numbers
-  - big ints
 - timeout challenges
 - use a real database to store usernames / commits
 - experiment with a streaming gRPC API which would allow to not store the challenges, they'd be part of the stream state